waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **RECURRING STATE-TRACKING FAILURE (Turn 13312):** Misreported turn number as 13311 instead of 13312.
 - **RECURRING STATE-TRACKING FAILURE (Turn 13313):** Misreported turn number as 13312 instead of 13313.
 - **RECURRING STATE-TRACKING FAILURE (Turn 13329):** Misreported turn number as 13328 instead of 13329.
+- Be more rigorous in testing one-way tiles (LEDGE_HOP, FLOOR_UP_WALL) by attempting to move in all four directions to definitively confirm movement restrictions.